Birth registration appointments

 Read our information on how to register your baby before making the appointment.

 You can also book an appointment to re-register the birth.
 It should only be booked once General Register Office (GRO) has given approval for the re-registration.
-You can find more information about this and the application form on the nidirect website (link opens in new window).
+You can find more information about this and the application form on nidirect's website (link opens in new window).
 Please select the ‘short appointments’ option on the form to book a re-registration appointment.

 Once you have completed your booking, you will receive a confirmation email with further information about your appointment.
 If you don’t receive this, please check your junk or spam mail folder.